davidsprieto/java-jsps-servlets-jdbcs/README.md

-# JSP, Servlets & JDBC for Beginners - Learned the Basics of JSPs, Servlets, and JDBC with a Udemy Course
+# JSP, Servlets & JDBC for Beginners - Udemy Course used to learn the Basics of JSPs, Servlets, and JDBC!

 Programming Language:
 - Java EE